Comments

 3. reporting and analysis of research integrity breaches to enable regular review of success in managing risks to research integrity, continuous improvement of processes to further strengthen defences, and rapid response to significant trends and incidents, as set out in the Research Integrity Procedures – Staff and Research Integrity Procedures – Students.

-(49) The quality of research training is assured by monitoring and review processes, as set out in the Higher Degree Research Candidate and Supervision Policy; that are:
+(49) The quality of research training is assured by monitoring and review processes, as set out in the Higher Degree Research Candidate and Supervisor Policy; that are:

 1. referenced against national standards;